-Prime Minister of Russia, Mr. Dmitry Medvedev signed on July 28, 2015 very important regulatory document called "Decree № 1472-r".
-This document is fixing previous weak points from the Russian renewable energy law and is expected to create more comfortable and attractive business environment for local and international clean energy investors and particularly those in solar power plants in Russia.
+Prime Minister of Russia, Mr. Dmitry Medvedev signed on July 28, 2015, an essential regulatory document called "Decree № 1472-r".
+This document is fixing previous weak points from the Russian renewable energy law and is expected to create a more comfortable and attractive business environment for local and international clean energy investors and particularly those in solar power plants in Russia.

-First MW scale photovoltaic power plants in Russian Federation have been launched into commercial operation in 2014 and first half of 2015, whilst pipeline of over 1,300 MW (1.3 GW) solar projects are progressing in different stages of development process with expectation to be finished by 2020.
-You will find out Renewable Market Watch’s latest midyear update after in-depth analysis and careful review of Russian solar PV market performance in first half of 2015.
+First MW scale photovoltaic power plants in Russian Federation were launched into commercial operation in 2014, and the first half of 2015, whilst pipeline of over 1,300 MW (1.3 GW) solar projects are progressing in different stages of the development process with the expectation to be finished by 2020.
+You will find out Renewable Market Watch’s latest midyear update after in-depth analysis and careful review of Russian solar PV market performance in the first half of 2015.
 More information about this challenging market you may read here: Russia Photovoltaic Market: Outlook 2015÷2020